bezalel6/ban-chess.ts/README.md

 ### Checkmate Condition

-The key strategic element: When a king is in check and has only **one legal move** to escape, that player is essentially in checkmate already - because their opponent will ban that escape move on the next turn, leaving zero legal moves.
+The key strategic element: When a king is in check and has only **one legal move** to escape, the opponent can achieve checkmate by banning that single escape move, leaving zero legal moves.
+The checkmate must be executed - it doesn't happen automatically.

 ## Installation